Business loans are often taken out to help with start-up costs, or to enable a business to grow.

 If you don't think a business loan is for you, there are some other funding options available.

-Getting a credit card for your business can be a quick way to access smaller sums of money and also, perhaps, benefit from reward points or cashback.
+Getting a credit card for your business can be a quick way to access smaller sums of money.

 Business credit cards generally offer an interest-free period on purchases, which can be helpful when trying to manage cash flow.